-If you are working in investments area, then likely you are familiar with GE McKinsey Matrix.
+If you are working in the investment area, then likely you are familiar with GE McKinsey Matrix.
 This simple framework is a powerful marketing strategy and product management portfolio analysis tool.
 Learn how you can present the McKinsey model by applying some creative matrix design ideas.

 With the rise of multi-business enterprises in the 20th century, companies began to struggle with managing a number of business units profitably.
 In response, management thinkers developed frameworks to address this new complexity.
 One that arose in the early 1970s was the GE-McKinsey nine-box framework, following on the heels of the Boston Consulting Group’s well-known growth-share matrix.